calref/cboe/osx/doxy/mainpage.md

 Whitespace collapse rules within Dialog XML elements are a little weird.
 All tabs are stripped out, and then runs of newlines are replaced with a single space, but runs of spaces are left as-is.

-Note: Currently, the runs of newlines are simply removed rather than replaced with a space.
-This needs to be fixed.
+Thus, you can use spaces to do things like forcing indentation, while tabs can serve to indent the XML itself.

 Implementing a Dialog
 =====================